radqnico/mazegenerator/README.md

 Defaults are tuned to **preserve TPS** on most servers.
 Key settings:

 * **`millis-per-tick`** (default 3)

-    * Base time budget per tick used by the builder.
-Autotune adjusts this up/down within bounds.
+  Base time budget per tick used by the builder.
+Autotune adjusts this up or down within bounds.

 * **`jobs-batch-cells`** (default 64)

-    * How many maze cells the scheduler tries to collect per top-up.
+  How many maze cells the scheduler tries to collect per top-up.
 Larger values reduce overhead a little, but can increase burstiness.

 * **`cells-per-job`** (default 16)

-    * How many cells to pack into a single placement job for a given chunk.
+  How many cells to pack into a single placement job for a given chunk.
 Higher values reduce scheduler overhead and redundant chunk loads.

 * **`set-block-data`** (default false)

-    * Attach CustomBlockData to placed blocks.
+  Attach CustomBlockData to placed blocks.
 For most builds this should remain false (saves I/O and memory).

 * **`defer-wall-fill`** (default false)

-    * Build order option:
+  Build order option:

     * `true`: carve first (corridors appear quickly), then fill remaining walls; generally fewer total writes.
     * `false`: fill walls first, then carve; looks like a solid mass at first, then paths appear.

 * **`autotune:`** (enabled by default)

-    * `min-millis-per-tick`, `max-millis-per-tick` — bounds for the per-tick time budget.
+    * `min-millis-per-tick`, `max-millis-per-tick` - bounds for the per-tick time budget.
-    * `increase-step`, `decrease-step` — how fast the budget grows/shrinks.
+    * `increase-step`, `decrease-step` - how fast the budget grows or shrinks.
-    * `spare-high`, `spare-low` — thresholds based on remaining time in the current 50 ms tick.
+    * `spare-high`, `spare-low` - thresholds based on remaining time in the current 50 ms tick.

 * **`status-interval-jobs`** (default 1000)

-    * Prints a progress update in chat roughly every N jobs executed.
+  Prints a progress update in chat roughly every N jobs executed.

-> **Note:** The plugin loads chunks **on demand at placement time** — there is no preloading and no background chunk budgets.
+> **Note:** The plugin loads chunks **on demand at placement time**.
+There is no preloading and no background chunk budgets.

 ### Example: Smooth (minimal TPS impact)